T20X/notes/C++20Ranges.md

 ## now all range view algorthms support pipes!

-operator| is only provided for those algorithms for which the first argument is a range and the result is a range.
+operator| is only provided for those algorithms for which the first argument is a range and the result is a view.

-transform, filter, take, etc., are all algorithms that take a range and return a range.
+transform, filter, take, etc., are all algorithms that take a range and return a view.
 More specifically, they take a viewable_range and return a view.

 But for all the other algorithms - max, find_if, any_of, etc. - that don't return a range, there is no | alternative to them.
 So this: